 INTRODUCTION

-Since the COVID-19 pandemic has had a considerable impact on society.
+Since COVID-19 pandemic has had a considerable impact on society.
 One of the major impacts that affect the community is the large-scale social restrictions that cause all community activities to be restricted.
 During the COVID-19 pandemic, the government imposed Work From Home

 (WFH) for workers and distancelearning for students (Rizqullah, 2020).